wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: examine_usage.html
-summary: Monitor your overall usage per billing month.
+summary: Monitor your overall usage per billing period.
 ---

 It's important to understand how you use your Tanzu Observability by Wavefront service, whether you will be billed for more data, and whether you will need to request more data.
 Typically, billing is based on the amount of data that you send to Tanzu Observability, measured in Points per Second (PPS).
 If your scan rate exceeds more than 20x the ingestion rate, you will be billed based on the scan rate.
 If you exceed your committed rate, you will be charged more.